joes0451/SDKManager/ReadMe.txt

 Then select a minimum of one of the platforms, like: 'platforms;android-29'.
-Then when finished select  Manage SDK -> Accept Licenses, check the "Accept licenses" chackbox and hit Submit.
+Then when finished select  Manage SDK -> Accept Licenses, check the "Accept licenses" checkbox and hit Submit.

 This will ensure that many essential things, like the emulator and the 'platforms' directory, are properly set up and all the licenses are accepted.